Commercial Real Estate Terms and Definitions

 Encumbered Space

-A block of space offered for lease by a landlord to which another tenant has some right to lease or occupy at some future date.
+A block of space offered for lease by a landlord to which a third party has some legal right.
+Examples could include another tenant’s potential right to lease or occupy the space at some future date.
+It could include some shared space for loading/unloading.
+All encumbrances should be explicit in the lease.

 Exurban

-An emerging residential area beyond built-up suburbs and edge cities
+An emerging residential area beyond built-up suburbs and typically at the edge of a metropolitan area.

 Flex Facility